 Test your published content in its final destination.
 If you view published content on your local computer, you'll encounter security restrictions that may cause various features to fail.
 To avoid these restrictions, view your content in the environment for which it was published:

-- Web: Upload your content to a web server and view the content with a valid http address.
+- Web: Upload your content to a web server and view the content with a valid https address.

-- Offline: If you'll be distributing your content offline, publish for CD.
+- Offline (Storyline 3 only): If you'll be distributing your content offline, publish for CD.

 Pop-ups are blocked

 Some modern web browsers (or their plugins) automatically block pop-ups.
 These pop-up blockers can also prevent attachments from opening.
 You may need to turn off your pop-up blockers or adjust their settings to allow pop-ups from specific websites.
 For example, here's how to manage the pop-up blocker in Google Chrome.

 Web browser security